k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/Cassandra_New_Setup.md

     ~~~

-### Load The Package on all nodes
+### Load the Package on all nodes

-1. Log in to the User previously created that was designated to the cassandra installation.
+1. Log in to the user previously created that was designated to the Cassandra installation.

 2. Download the latest Cassandra package (located [here](https://download.k2view.com/index.php/s/dMH2PWuIErPFszK)).

-2. Log in to the Linux server as the user "Cassandra" and copy the package to the home directory.
+2. Log in to the Linux server as the user 'Cassandra' and copy the package to the home directory.

 3. Untar the package (the package name varies according to the version) as follows:

     ~~~bash
     tar -zxvf k2v_cassandra-x.xx.xxx.tar.gz -C /opt/apps/cassandra
     ~~~
-> Note, the setup script will use the folder it run from
+> Note: The setup script will use the folder it runs from.

 ### Set up the Cassandra nodes